 Homework 1

 All homework submissions are to be made via Git.
 You must submit a detailed list of references as part your homework submission indicating clearly what sources you referenced for each homework problem.
 You do not need to cite the course textbooks and instructional staff.
 All other sources must be cited.
 Please edit and include this file in the top-level directory of your homework submission.
-Homeworks submitted without this file will not be graded.
+Homeworks submitted without this file will receive an automatic deduction of 10 points.

 Before You Begin Programming